perandersson/OOGL/README.md

-# OOGL #
+# OOGL (Work in progress) #

-OOGL is an object-oriented multithread friendly approach to the OpenGL interface.
+OOGL is an object-oriented multithread friendly interface for OpenGL.

 Start with creating a device containing the Application -> OpenGL connection.
 The device is thread-safe and can be used by any thread you want:
 ```cpp